jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 You picked up this book.

 In the hands of you, dear reader, is Techvolution.
-The new philosophy you need to blow up the Death Star and evolve new tools to solve society's many problems.
+The philosophy you need to blow up the Death Star and evolve new tools to solve society's many problems.

 For the time has come when ordinary people will shape the fortunes of all, in the never-ending game of civilization.